mkumm/mkumm_blog/content/posts/nvim-and-elixirls-noob-edition/index.md

         elixirls = {},
         lua_ls = {
 ```
-And then apply your changes with `:Lazy` and `Install (I)` in Lazy
+And then apply your changes with `:Lazy` and `(I)nstall`.

 ### 3. Install elixir-ls with Mason

-Enter the Vim command `:MasonInstall elixir-ls`
+Enter the Vim command `:MasonInstall elixir-ls` and you should get some quick feedback that elixir-ls was installed.

 ### Go Code!

-Now when you open your next elixir file it should look a little like this, with all the Elixir bells and whistles - but much more controllable out of the box than VSCode and the others.
+Now when you open/create your next elixir file it should look a little like below - with all the Elixir bells and whistles!

 ![screenshot](screenshot1.png)

 ### Some Handy IDE Commands

+A few commands that I found helpful working with Neovim as an IDE.

 **Search**